big-math-solutions/lalgebra/README.md

 solveLE(mat,result) ; //[6.36,0.68,0.7,]
 ```
 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.
-For any bugs report please contact to me via e-mail: cereceres@ciencias.unam.mx.
+For any bugs report please contact to me via e-mail: dev@futurecommerce.mx.

 ## Licence
 The MIT License (MIT)